World Obesity Day – Review Morandini Live’s investigation into the injection that revolutionized easy weight loss with Monjaro or Ozempic and Dr. Sidney Ohana’s revelations – video

 But is it really effective, is it really an easy miracle, what are the risks, what is the price and when will we find it in France?

-Dr. Sidney Ohana answers all the questions about this miracle that will not be safe, especially for small weight loss!
+The Dr. Sidney Ohana answers all the questions about this miracle that may not be safe, especially for small weight loss!